82nd Annual Midwest Political Science Association Conference

 This section welcomes papers, panels, and roundtables that examine how public policies impact, and are impacted by, the processes of control, use and restriction of force, marginalization, and punishment in society.
 We especially welcome papers that examine the intersections between a variety of policy issues in this broad domain.
 We are open to quantitative and qualitative methodologies.

 The section invites papers, panels and roundtable proposals that focus on the politics of environmental problems and/or the processes by which they are addressed.
-Proposed papers and panels that emphasize comparative environmental politics are encouraged, as are papers that emphasize theory building and empirical testing with cutting-edge political methodology.
-Of particular interest are papers that use environmental policy as a critical research setting to address core questions in political science and public policy.
+We invite panel and paper proposals that examine current environmental problems and challenges through political science lenses.
+Of particular interest are papers examining the climate crisis and policy responses to address climate change.

 This section welcomes papers, panels and roundtable proposals on the broad range of topics related to public policy.
 The section encourages papers that advance on theoretical and empirical questions in public policy research across all major theoretical and methodological approaches.
 Papers that leverage variation across time, institutions, or policy fields are especially welcome.
 Both panel and individual paper proposals are invited.